thedonvaughn/amisearch-lambda/README.md

 Included is a cloudformation templates to create the lambda function and needed IAM role

-* The included Cloudformation template will create a stack with an Output value accessed by Export Key, `amiSearch-arn`.
-The exported key provides the ARN value to the lambda function.
-Use the Cloudformation intrinsic function "Fn::ImportValue" to import this value.

 * To create the cloudformation stack, first change to the `cfn/` directory

 ```